 You can't apply for legal aid online.

-Before you call or visit, read the information below.
+Before you contact us, please read the information below.

 Applying by phone

 If your area doesn't have a legal aid location or if you can't get to the office, you can apply for legal representation over the phone by calling our province-wide call centre.